 Figure 2 gives an example of connection in which an optocoupler is used to couple the feedback signal to the FB pin.
+It is designed to be strong against noise and will not create parasitic oscillation so much, because the output impedance at the FB pin is as low as 4k to 5k.
 If this circuit causes power supply instability, the frequency gain can be decreased by connecting R4 and C4 as shown in figure 2.
 R4 should be between several tens of ohms to several kiloohms and C4 should be between several thousand picofarads to one microfarads.